DiscordMessenger/Purplecord/README.md

 and send simple messages.
 But it is not fully featured yet!
 And also, it's really slow and drains your battery fast, so probably not very practical either.

+## Name Choice

+The name was chosen because the original iPhone was known during development as "Project Purple".
+Since this client runs on iOS 3, and iOS 3.1.3 is the last version that will run on the original iPhone, the name "Purplecord" was chosen.

 ## Attributions

 Thanks to [Electimon](https://yzu.moe) for helping me out with getting C++11 support on such ancient iOS versions!